Kibuli Secondary School

-Kibuli Secondary School (KSS) is a mixed boarding junior (S1-S4) and senior (S5-S6) school in Uganda.
+Kibuli Secondary School (KSS) is a mixed boarding secondary school in Uganda.

 Location

 KSS is located on Kibuli Hill, in Makindye Division, in the south-central part of the city of Kampala, Uganda's capital and largest city.
 The coordinates of Kibuli Secondary School are:0°18'38.0"N, 32°35'51.0"E (Latitude:0.310556; Longitude:32.597500).

 Overview

 The school is affiliated with the Muslim faith, but admission is based on academic performance and is open to any interested student, regardless of religious beliefs.
-The schools has a reputation of being a leading academic center with a history of sporting achievements.
+The school has a reputation of being a leading academic center with a history of sporting achievements.